-Hot home decor trends for 2018
+Hot home decor trends

 Bloomfield by James Dunlop in Heather

 Accent/statement walls are being replaced in favour of statement furniture; one eye-catching piece that takes pride of place in the room.
 This can be achieved either with a bold print or colour - check out the Clementine Couch from New Zealand designers Miss Lolo, available in striking colours like purple, emerald, royal blue, mandarin and more. - or take a cue from the 70s and introduce a curved couch into your living room.
-Shapley furniture is set to make a comeback in 2018.
+Shapley furniture is set to make a comeback.
 It looks great from any angle and brings soft curves that offset the boxiness of a room.

 Another place to draw attention to is the floor.
 You’ve probably noticed chevron and herringbone patterns becoming popular, but there’s so much more you can do.
 Moduleo Moods is a flooring range made up of rectangles, hexagons, triangles and diamonds of varying sizes, colours and stone and wood textures.
 Mix and match to create over 110 beautiful floor designs.